 If you or a loved one has been diagnosed with a chronic or terminal illness, you will appreciate the support that our Palliative (pal-lee-uh-tiv) and Supportive Care Team professionals offer.
-At CHI St. Joseph Health, we are dedicated to helping align your medical treatment with your physical, social and spiritual needs.
+At St. Joseph Health, we are dedicated to helping align your medical treatment with your physical, social and spiritual needs.

 Our palliative care professionals work in conjunction with curative treatments, therapies and hospice options, and care can take place in your home or in a long term care facility.
-The goal of CHI St. Joseph Health Palliative Care is to achieve the best quality of life possible by relieving suffering and controlling pain and other symptoms.
+The goal of St. Joseph Health Palliative Care is to achieve the best quality of life possible by relieving suffering and controlling pain and other symptoms.